SSR Overview

 Client-side auth

-The client() function from @robelest/convex-auth/client creates the client-side auth state manager.
+The client() function from @robelest/convex-auth/browser creates the client-side auth state manager.
 It works with any Convex client transport.

-import { client as createAuthClient } from "@robelest/convex-auth/client";
+import { client as createAuthClient } from "@robelest/convex-auth/browser";

 const auth = createAuthClient({